OctopusDeploy/docs/docs/administration/upgrading/index.md

 ## Core concepts

-Octopus Deploy can be hosted:
+Octopus Deploy connects to a SQL Server database, and can be hosted:

 - As a Windows Service, installed via an MSI.
-- In a container, [Windows](docs/installation/octopus-in-container/octopus-server-container-windows.md) or [Linux](docs/installation/octopus-in-container/octopus-server-container-linux.md).
+- In a [Windows](docs/installation/octopus-in-container/octopus-server-container-windows.md) or [Linux](docs/installation/octopus-in-container/octopus-server-container-linux.md) container.

-It connects to a SQL Server database.

 ### Upgrade Process